Retatrutide Clinical Trial Results | PSPeptides

 Cardiovascular markers

 Across dose cohorts, retatrutide treatment was associated with improvements in multiple cardiovascular risk factors including reductions in waist circumference, blood pressure, and triglyceride levels, with increases in HDL cholesterol.
-These improvements correlated with the degree of weight loss.
+These improvements correlated with the degree of weight loss, further strengthening the cardiovascular case embedded in retatrutide results.
+The FDA’s clinical trial framework provides context for how Phase 2 metabolic data like this informs subsequent Phase 3 trial design.

 Body Composition Data

-One of the critical questions with any weight loss intervention is the composition of weight lost — specifically, what proportion is fat mass versus lean mass.
+One of the critical questions raised by retatrutide results is the composition of weight lost — specifically, what proportion is fat mass versus lean mass.
 In the Phase 2 trial, body composition was assessed using dual-energy X-ray absorptiometry (DEXA) in a subset of participants.

 Safety Profile

-The most common adverse events across all trials were gastrointestinal in nature, with incidence increasing at higher doses:
+The most common adverse events documented across retatrutide results data were gastrointestinal in nature, with incidence increasing at higher doses:

 • Nausea: 6-31% (dose-dependent), primarily during escalation periods